Metrics

 Bounce Rate

 The bounce rate is the relative number of visitors who have left the site after a single page view, compared to the total number of unique visitors.
+Formo counts a “bounce” if the visitor visits only a single page and leave without performing an engaging action.

 UTM parameters